Will the Rockets cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Rockets Betting Records & Stats

-- Houston's games this season have featured more combined points than this contest's total of 213.5 points eight times.
+- In nine of 21 games this season, Houston and its opponents have scored more than 211.5 points.

-- The average point total in Houston's outings this year is 215, 1.5 more points than this game's over/under.
+- The average point total in Houston's outings this year is 215.3, 3.8 more than this matchup's over/under.

-- This season, Houston has been listed as the favorite in four games and won them all.
+- This season, Houston has been listed as the favorite in five games and won them all.

-- Houston has played as a favorite of -275 or more once this season and won that game.
+- Houston has been at least a -165 moneyline favorite three times this season and won all of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rockets have a 73.3% chance to win.
+- The implied probability of a win from the Rockets, based on the moneyline, is 62.3%.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!